platform-mesh/kubernetes-graphql-gateway/docs/subscriptions.md

 - If you start a subscription WITHOUT providing `resourceVersion`, the gateway will emit an `ADDED` event for every existing object first (initial sync), then continue streaming subsequent changes.
 - If you provide a `resourceVersion`, the gateway will stream only events that happened after that version.

-Recommendation: To avoid the initial burst of `ADDED` events on large collections, first issue a list query to obtain `metadata.resourceVersion`, then open the subscription with that `resourceVersion`.
+Recommendation: To avoid the initial burst of `ADDED` events on large collections, first issue a list query to obtain the list `resourceVersion` (returned alongside the items), then open the subscription with that `resourceVersion`.

 Example variables: